calekochenour/eXit/README.md

 [![alt tag](http://nikolaskama.me/content/images/2016/07/mr-robot-1.gif)](https://wikipedia.org/wiki/Mr._Robot)

-# PRESS ANY KEY TO START.
+# eXit is the ascii styled BBS game on the tv series Mr Robot

-eXit is the game found on the Mr Robot tv series.
-It can be played here: https://www.whoismrrobot.com/exit/
+Users were able to play it here: https://www.whoismrrobot.com/exit/ but soon the page was taken down by USA Network

-I have ported the game over to Python as part of a project I created to understand and learn Python.
+This Repo is a fork of sinfulz original repo https://github.com/sinfulz/eXit

 # Requirements
 * os